stephentriphahn/concat-glob-cli/README.md

 $ concat-cli -f 'path/to/js/**/*.js' -o bundle.js
 ```

-If registering as an npm script (the main reason this module was created), it is not necessary to include the path a string.
+If registering as an npm script (the main reason this module was created), it is not necessary to include the path as a string.